lennoxtr/camera-module-kewazo/README.md

 ```

 ## Start script automatically when powered on
-1. Create an appropriate service that starts after network connection is establish
+1. Create a service that starts after network connection is establish
 ```
 sudo nano /etc/systemd/system/upload-tp-image.service
 ```
 2. Enter the following into the file, which will run the bash script that runs the Python script.
-Change {host_device_name} to actual host device name
+Change {host_device_name} to actual host device name.
+Save the file
 ```
 [Unit]
 After=network-online.target